 Soacha is a fast-growing suburb in the metropolitan area of Bogotá.
-Young people from rural areas try their luck there; others had to leave their villages during the civil war.
-Countless simple mudbrick houses are being built, and brick kilns make a good living.
+Young people from rural areas try their luck there, whilst others have been forced to leave their villages during the civil war.
+Countless, simple mudbrick houses are built here, with brick kilns making a good living.
 Since coal is cheaply available in Colombia, nearly all of the region's 40 brickworks use it to fire their kilns.

-Except for the Santander brickyard, that is.
-Its owner, Miguel Diaz, has converted his business so that it operates modern, energy-efficient kilns – and he also runs them with up to 80 percent renewable biomass.
-This way, the brickyard saves 18,000 tons of carbon emissions each year.
+Santander brickyard is one exception, however.
+Its owner, Miguel Diaz, has converted his business so that it solely operates on modern, energy-efficient kilns powered by up to 80 percent renewable biomass.
+This way, brickyard saves approximately 18,000 tonnes of carbon emissions per year.

 This exclusive ClimatePartner carbon offset project is the first project in Colombia to receive the Gold Standard certification.